Study Abroad Grants and Scholarships

 Fall application window is late August to 1st Tuesday in October; Spring window is late January to 1st Tuesday in March

 Awards of up to $5,000.
 Eligibility: MUST receive a Pell Grant.
 The Gilman promotes diversity in Study Abroad--diversity of the applicant, diversity of the destination, and/or diversity of the subject studied.
+Application Deadlines: March and October.
 Check deadlines and timelines here.

 Gilman-McCain Scholarship for Study Abroad